Recent and Ongoing Research Projects

 - SUNY Sustainability: A Climate Changes Solutions Curriculum, Co-PI with D.L.
 Johnson, R.E.
 Beal, R. Malmsheimer, and C.M.
 Spuches, Jul 09 - Dec 10, NASA.

-Projects in urban cover and impervious surface classification
+Projects in water, urban cover, and impervious surface classification

 - Digitizing a 70-Year Record of Land Use change in New York State Watersheds to Examine the Effectiveness of Non-Structural Landscape Modification on Flood Control, Co-PI with S.B.
-Shaw, Mar 12 - Feb 13, Cornell University.
+Shaw, Mar 12 - Feb 13, New York State Water Resources Institute.

 - Impacts of Green Infrastructures on Directly Connected Impervious Cover and Spectral Signatures, Co-PI with T.E.
 Endreny and J. Im, Jul 08 - Jul 09, Syracuse Center of Excellence.